Curse of Simba: Reception

+The Monthly Film Bulletin wrote: "A turgid piece of nonsense, filmed for the most part in what appears to be Epping Forest and Wimbledon Common, and incorporating stock animal footage.
+The script is composed exclusively of clichés, and the direction staggers from TV close-up to TV close-up with paralysing incompetence."

-A theme of racism in Curse of Simba has been noted several times.
-While Haliday's obituary calls the film 'faintly racist', Hardy describes it more harshly as 'a crudely racist story'.
-But the website Blackhorrormovies.com has the most to say about the movie's racism.
-Its anonymous reviewer writes, 'Wow.
+While Haliday's obituary calls the film "faintly racist", Hardy describes it as "a crudely racist story".
+The anonymous reviewer for Blackhorrormovies.com writes, "Wow.
 Could this be any more offensive?
-It opens documentary-style with a voiceover (and a montage of booga-booga tribesmen and wild animals devouring each other): "Africa: A country [?!] that for centuries was hidden from civilised man (...)
-Africa: Where primitive people still practise evil religions which weave a dark web of death around all those who sin against their gods"'.
-The reviewer further points out that Major Lomas describes the Simbazi by saying, 'These people are further from civilisation than Stone Age men'.
+It opens documentary-style with a voiceover (and a montage of booga-booga tribesmen and wild animals devouring each other): 'Africa: A country [?!] that for centuries was hidden from civilised man (...)
+Africa: Where primitive people still practise evil religions which weave a dark web of death around all those who sin against their gods'".
+The reviewer further points out that Major Lomas describes the Simbazi by saying, "These people are further from civilisation than Stone Age men".

-Other reviews make no mention of race.
-The contemporary BoxOffice magazine review of 13 December 1965 says that 'for the undemanding audience' which seems to 'relish such goings-on, it's not disappointing fare', and that 'it's as actionful as anything that's preceded this import'.
-As such, BoxOffice rated the film as 'good' on its very-poor-to-excellent scale, while noting that Variety and Parents' Magazine gave it the lower rating of 'fair'.
+The BoxOffice magazine review of 13 December 1965 says that "for the undemanding audience" which seems to "relish such goings-on, it's not disappointing fare", and that '"it's as actionful as anything that's preceded this import".
+As such, BoxOffice rated the film as "good" on its very-poor-to-excellent scale, while noting that Variety and Parents' Magazine gave it the lower rating of "fair".

-Hamilton is unimpressed with Curse of Simba.
-'Not surprisingly', he writes, 'given the tight shooting time and forced rescheduling, the film exhibits a rushed and amateurish feel'.
-He continues: 'The cramped sets (...) look bland and somewhat seedy, and the flat lighting and unimaginative camerawork only compound the impression of watching a rather dull TV drama'.
+Hamilton writes: "Not surprisingly, given the tight shooting time and forced rescheduling, the film exhibits a rushed and amateurish feel".
+He continues: "The cramped sets (...) look bland and somewhat seedy, and the flat lighting and unimaginative camerawork only compound the impression of watching a rather dull TV drama".
 Hamilton is also of the opinion that Regent's Park is a poor substitute for anywhere in Africa.

-Senn writes that 'It's difficult to dislike Curse of the Voodoo, mostly because of its sheer earnestness (...)
-Yet it's almost nearly as difficult to like the film, for its slow pace and cranky characters possess little appeal', and for the visual problems inherent in having 'London-area woodlands standing in for the Dark Continent'.
-He calls the movie 'a deadly serious film with no touch of whimsy or camp about it'.
-Senn also says that Daniely has 'seemingly disavowed her film work, claiming not to remember anything about it' but '"Money" was her terse reply when asked what attracted her to Curse of the Voodoo and "crap" her evaluation of it'.
+Senn writes that "It's difficult to dislike Curse of the Voodoo, mostly because of its sheer earnestness (...)
+Yet it's almost nearly as difficult to like the film, for its slow pace and cranky characters possess little appeal", and for the visual problems inherent in having "London-area woodlands standing in for the Dark Continent".
+He calls the movie "a deadly serious film with no touch of whimsy or camp about it".
+Senn also says that Daniely has "seemingly disavowed her film work, claiming not to remember anything about it" but 'Money' was her terse reply when asked what attracted her to Curse of the Voodoo and 'crap' her evaluation of it".